 Oregon is a national leader in recycling.
-The Bottle Bill (1971) resulted in a 90 percent capture of carbonated beverage containers and an 80 percent reduction in roadside litter within two years of passage, although an increasing percentage of beverage containers are not covered by the law.
-Recycling is further encouraged through the Recycling Opportunity Act (1983), which provides for curbside recycling and drop-off depots, and the Oregon Recycling Act (1991), requiring the state to purchase recycled products.
-For additional information, refer to the Background Brief on Recycling.
+The 1971 Bottle Bill resulted in a 90 percent capture of carbonated beverage containers and an 80 percent reduction in roadside litter within 2 years of passage.
+However, an increasing percentage of beverage containers are not covered by the law.
+Recognizing this problem, the 2007 Legislative Assembly enacted Senate Bill 707, expanding the bottle bill law to include water or flavored water containers.
+In addition, the new law creates the "Bottle Bill Task Force" to study and make recommendations on the collection/refund of beverage containers, including issues like the use of redemption centers, whether new types of beverage containers should be redeemed, and refund amounts.
+A report from the task force is due on November 1, 2008.

+Recycling is further encouraged through the Recycling Opportunity Act (1983) that provides for curbside recycling and drop-off depots, and the Oregon Recycling Act (1991), requiring the state to purchase recycled products.
+(See the Background Brief on Recycling for more information).